 During public comment, ATM suggested that the CDRC might want to explore the concept of cost sharing with Mr. Desai, since his nearby properties would benefit from the long-term fix, estimated at $400,000.
 He indicated he might be willing to go 50-50, provided he could also share in the revenues from the lot.

 May 10, 2018 was a continuation of the May 8 meeting.
 The board decided not to transfer ownership of the lot to the IDB, a strategy which apparently city staff considered to skirt the city bidding process.
 City Public Works staff gave timetable for an RFP for a “Stage 1” fix to begin in July.
 It could be followed by the complete project and finished by end of year.

 CDRC member (and Council Chair) Ken Smith asked if the city had legal liability relative to water on the adjoining property.
 A key question in common law drainage is whether the property owner (here, the City) has done anything to change the water flow since the adjoining property owner (here, Rivermont King Street LLC/Desai) bought their parcel in 2014.
 The drainage on the city parking lot today is believed to be the same as in 2014.
 (It has likely been that way since and before the City bought the parcel in 2007.)

 The Board voted unanimously to move for the “full fix” and to get Stage 1 completed as quickly as possible.
 No one brought up the topic of negotiating with Mr. Desai to cost share both the construction costs and the revenues.

-On August 13, 2018, the CDRC will be asked to pass a resolution authorizing the President to negotiate a design-build contact with Thomas Brothers Construction for $440,000, with a contingency amount of $40,000, for a total amount not to exceed $480,000.
+On August 13, 2018, the CDRC passed a resolution authorizing the President to negotiate a design-build contact with Thomas Brothers Construction for $440,000, with a contingency amount of $40,000, for a total amount not to exceed $480,000.